chapainaashish/aakasmik-frontend/README.md

    If it's not installed, download and install it from [nodejs.org](https://nodejs.org/).

 2. **Clone the Repository**:
-   Clone your project repository from your version control system (e.g., GitHub):
+   Clone your project repository from Github:
    ```bash
    git clone https://github.com/chapainaashish/aakasmik-frontend.git
    cd aakasmik-frontend